 Conservatism.

-A second general reason for resistance might be called ‘conservatism’, in the ‘small-c’ sense of a desire to maintain established arrangements which one judges favourable to one’s own interests and preferences.
-This is not a political or ideological characterisation of resistance: anyone can feel an impulse to conserve existing social or material arrangements which make our lives better.
-It is natural to want to make one’s life easier, to stick with what one knows, and to protect the ways of doing things to which one is already practically and epistemically well-adapted.
+A second general reason for resistance might be called ‘conservatism’, in the ‘small-c’ sense of a desire to maintain established arrangements which one judges to be favourable relative to one’s own interests.
+This is not a political or ideological characterisation of resistance: anyone can feel an impulse to conserve existing social or material arrangements which make one’s own life better.
+It is natural to want to make one’s lot easier, to stick with what one knows, and protect the ways of doing things to which one is already practically and epistemically well-adapted.
 The conservative impulse is also often very sensible.
 Much of what we do is good and, therefore, worth protecting and cherishing – that is, conserving (see McPherson 2019).
 If conservatism reflects a desire to protect and cherish things of value, that is not what I am criticising.
 In the case of resistance, at least two sorts of conservatism are problematic.
 One expresses laziness, the other reflects selfishness.

 The lazy conservative wants to prioritise current (bad) practice over new (and better) practices out of a reluctance to do the required work of change.
 Lazy resisters want to stick to the ways things have always been done, not necessarily because they think they are good, but because they are what they are used to.
 The work of change involves investments of time and energy and exercises of self-discipline and usually entails sacrifice and disruptions.
 The lazy resister might recognise a need for change, and even privately admit the work should be done; however, they lack the motivation to actually do it, even as they concede that the costs of their lazy conservatism is the persistence of conditions that are unjust and harmful.
 Hence the lazy resister tries to avoid doing the work.
 Sometimes, they also try to persuade others to resist the work and, if they have power, might order others not to act.
 In other cases, the lazy resister is compelled to start the work, but then becomes a slacker, quitter, or procrastinator (on these varieties of laziness, see Battaly 2020).